rilwan99/2025-08-flare/README.md

 2. A coded, runnable PoC is required for all High/Medium submissions to this audit.
     - This repo includes [a basic template](https://github.com/code-423n4/2025-08-flare/blob/main/test/PoC-template.ts) to run the test suite.
-    - PoCs must use the test suite provided in this repo.
+    - It is preferable to submit your PoC in Hardhat, using the test suite provided in the audit repo.
+    - Foundry PoCs will only be accepted if you provide instructions to run it **within the existing test suite**.
+    - Please check your formatting to ensure that it runs properly.
     - Your submission will be marked as Insufficient if the POC is not runnable and working with the provided test suite.
     - Exception: PoC is optional (though recommended) for wardens with signal ≥ 0.68.
 3. Judging phase risk adjustments (upgrades/downgrades):